-The Brokerage Firm manages exposure to liquidity risk and interest rate risk according with the applicable regulatory provisions and the best market practices.
+The Brokerage Firm manages exposure to liquidity risk and interest rate risk according with the applicable regulatory provisions and the best market practices, considering those positions for the structural management of the balance.

 For liquidity risk and interest rates management, it has been established limits which are periodically monitored.
 Among the applicable limits are those related to liquidity buffer, liquidity gaps, margin sensitivity and economic value sensitivity.
 These limits are reviewed annually in order to validate that they are aligned with the institution's risk.